psy0rz/admute/README.md

 As soon as it appears it will mute the tv so you don't get annoyed by the ads so much. (it really helps :)

-It will also the Skip button when it appears.
+It will also press the Skip button when it appears.

 It should be fairly easy to modify to use with other TVs or apps as well.